Plants, Scientific names, D. School Science Lessons

 Dove tree, (Davidia involucrata), handkerchief tree, ghost tree, flowering ornamental, China, Cornaceae

-Smooth Davidson's plum, (Davidsonia johnsonii), bushy small tree, up to 12 m, showy new growth flushes, suckering, infertile seeds, endangered species, purple edible plums, Australian native food, Cunoniaceae
+Smooth Davidson's plum, (Davidsonia johnsonii), small tree, infertile seeds, Australian native food, Cunoniaceae

 Queensland Davidson's plum, (Davidsonia pruriens), ooray, up to 6 m, narrow tree, large leaves with toothed edges, Australian native food, Cunoniaceae